Skip to content

 Winner: Crua AER

 Both tents come with storage pockets that can be used to store shoes or other items that can fit.
-However, the Crua AER goes a step further and includes outer shoe pockets and numerous hanging hooks to ensure enough storage when outdoors.
+However, the Crua Outdoors AER goes a step further and includes outer shoe pockets and numerous hanging hooks to ensure enough storage when you're outdoors.

 5. Weather Resistance and how they compare